 Spring and Summer 2021 Opportunity: Indonesia

+You will receive training and will lead three virtual class sessions with Indonesian students during the spring semester.
+You will then travel to Indonesia during the summer.
 Summer instruction will occur in Central Java at the Pradita Dirgantara High School (SMA).
 Indonesian students are high school seniors ages 17 and 18.

 Utilizing a co-teaching model (paired with Indonesian teachers in summer 2021) and adopting a critical pedagogy context, NIU students will deliver English language and global competencies instruction each morning.
 Afternoon activities will include engaging the students in a "club" context-focused on various interest areas.